NoahTG/On-The-Map/README.md

 # On-The-Map
 Udacity iOS Nanodegree

-This app displays a map that shows information posted by other students.

-The map contains pins that show the location where other students have reported studying.
-By tapping on the pin users can see a URL for something the student finds interesting.

-The user will be able to add their own data by posting a string that can be geocoded to a location, and a URL.
+“On The Map (OTM)" is an iOS mobile app that shows information posted by other students on a map.
+The map contains pins that show the location where other students have been reported to be studying.
+By tapping on a pin users can see an URL posted by the student belonging to that pin.
+The user is able to add their own data by posting a string that can be geocoded to a location and a URL.